farhansolodev/hyperthreading/README.md

 # hyperthreading

-Playing with multithreading in x86 assembly (linux)
+Playing with multithreading in x86 assembly (debian)

 Build steps [unfinished]:
 - Make sure you're building and running this on an x86 CPU.
 You can confirm via `uname -m` or `dpkg --print-architecture`.